-9.17 No Subordinate Lodge shall hold a Lodge of emergency or emergency meeting without a Dispensation from The Grand Master to so do.
-Application for such Dispensation, for which a fee in accordance with the Schedule of Fees shall be payable, shall be made jointly by the Worshipful Master and Secretary of the Subordinate Lodge stating the subject-reason for the Application and that this shall be the sole business transacted at the meeting as is to be confirmed by the Dispensation and the summons.
-The granting of such Dispensation shall presume that the applicant Worshipful Master has established that the meeting does not conflict with the usage of the same Temple by another Masonic body.
+9.17 With the exception of the provisions covered in Law 9.16, no Subordinate Lodge shall hold a Lodge of emergency, emergency meeting or make change to a Regular Meeting laid down in the Subordinate Lodge By Laws without a Dispensation from The Grand Master to so do.
+Application for such Dispensation, for which a fee in accordance with the Schedule of Fees submitted with the application, shall be made jointly by the Worshipful Master and Secretary of the Subordinate Lodge stating the subject-reason for the Application and that this shall be the sole business transacted at the meeting as is to be confirmed by the Dispensation and the Summons.

 9.18 Annually on the day stated in the Subordinate Lodge By-laws each Subordinate Lodge shall proceed to elect, from amongst its members who have served for one Masonic year in the Office of Worshipful Master or Senior or Junior Warden in a Subordinate or other recognised Lodge, a Worshipful Master to be known as the ‘Master Elect’.
 Election shall be by ballot and the Member receiving the largest number of votes shall be the ‘Master Elect’ to be Installed according to ancient custom at the next regular meeting of the Subordinate Lodge.